danielvarela/2D_protein_AI/README.md

 ### Basic Usage

-To use use this algorithm, simply change this line at the main function of the DE.py document
+To use this algorithm, simply change this line at the main function of the DE.py document

 ```python
   cost_func = build_cost_func("PSP", seq)